vinothvsbe/Documents/Docker/README.md

 # Port expose has to be done, because Docker is running in isolation environment.
 EXPOSE 80
 # Remember we cannot use node server.js because this image file will help to build
-# So we dont have to run node server.js but rather pass it in CMD
+# So we dont have to run node server.js but rather pass it in CMD.
+Later it will be executed in context when we run image not by default.
 CMD ["node", "server.js"]
 ```
 You can see that we have added one more copy which copies package.json file from source to destination.
 After that we are calling npm install.
 This makes sure that only when there is a package change it will call npm install (It will be pulled from `Cache`) otherwise code can be accomodated very well without running `npm install`